hpc-carpentry/hpc-python/_episodes/03-lists.md

 {: .output}

 > ## Dynamic resizing of lists
-> Python's lists are an extremely optimized data structure.
+> Python's lists are an extremely optimised data structure.
 > Unlike R's vectors, there is no time penalty to continuously adding elements to list.
-> You never need to preallocate a list at a certain size for performance reasons.
+> You never need to pre-allocate a list at a certain size for performance reasons.
 {: .callout}

 ## Iterating through lists